Blommer Chocolate Company: History

 In 1948, the company acquired Bishop chocolate in Los Angeles and Boldeman Chocolate in San Francisco in 1951.
 In 1970, Blommer opened their second production plant in Union City, California, followed by a plant in East Greenville, Pennsylvania in 1980.
 In 2001 the company broke ground for a new warehouse in Pennsylvania.

 In 2003, Blommer employed around 450 people and crossed $500 million in revenue.
 In 2006, the company acquired a production plant from World's Finest Chocolate in Ontario, Canada.

 In 2018, the company was sold to Fuji Oil Holdings Inc. for $750 million.
 After the transaction, the Blommer family and senior management continued to lead the company.

-In 2022, the company announced that Peter Blommer, the grandson of Henry Blommer who had started working with Blommer Chocolate aged 17 in 1991, will step down as CEO of the company.
-He will continue to serve in the role of Vice Chairman, while Nao Rokukawa, current Chairman of Blommer, will take over as interim CEO until the position will be filled again later this year.
+In 2022, the company announced that Peter Blommer, the grandson of Henry Blommer, who had started working with Blommer Chocolate aged 17 in 1991, would step down as CEO of the company.
+He continued to serve in the role of Vice Chairman, while Nao Rokukawa, the Chairman of Blommer, took over as interim CEO until the position was filled.

+In 2024, the company closed its original Chicago plant and moved operations to other facilities.

 Corporate affairs

 Factories and store

-The company operates four plants in North America:
+The company operates three plants in North America: